OUR SPRING AND EARLY SUMMER PROGRAMME OF TALKS AND AN OUTDOOR VISIT FOR LOCAL AND FAMILY HISTORIANS

 The 29th Division to be sent to Galipolli during World War One were assembled in Warwickshire and 3000 of them were billeted in Nuneaton and Stockingford in 1915.
 This is their story.
 Available from book sellers or Chris Holland direct.

-A BRIEF SELECTION OF IMAGES FROM THE PAST AS AN INTRODUCTION TO THE WEALTH OF PICTURES IN OUR PHOTOGRAPH SECTION.
+A SELECTION OF IMAGES FROM THE PAST AS AN INTRODUCTION TO THE WEALTH OF PICTURES IN OUR PHOTOGRAPHIC ARCHIVES.

 A brilliant photograph of William Henry Spencer master baker at the Bull Ring, Chilvers Coton, The Spencer family had bakery businesses in Church Road, Stockingford and at 158 Arbury Road.
 The van is a beauty.
 A pristine Model T Ford chassis with a bespoke van body.
 The photo is estimated to date back to 1920 and the location is believed to be waste ground at the back of their premises on the Bull Ring.
 (John Walklate)

 This is a great picture of Bermuda Ladies Football Team in the early 1950's.
 At the back - Annie Sparrow the Manager, Standing left to right, Mrs. Waite, Mrs. Seadon, Mrs. Kilburn, Joan Kent, Elsie Sheldon, Joan Clay, Violet Fowler, Mrs. Haycock.
 Sitting: Mrs. Coles, Violet Tallis, Jean Kent, Ann Warren, May Gibbs.
 Many thanks to Ralph Oldacres for supplying this wonderful image.
 Are any of these ladies or their families around today to tell us about life in Bermuda village back then and reminiscences of the football team.